miso-lims/miso-lims/docs/user_manual/type_data.md

 * A "Yield" metric for library preparation requiring library yield to be greater than or equal to a threshold value in ng/µL

+Some metrics only apply or have different requirements under certain conditions.
+A metric may specify which items it applies to depending on

+* Nucleic acid type
+* Tissue material (detailed sample only)
+* Tissue Type (detailed sample only)
+* Tissue Origin (detailed sample only)
+* Sequencing container model
+* Read lengths

 MISO administrators can add, edit, and delete metrics using the standard interface.
 A metric can only be deleted if it is not used by any existing assays.